The Pesticides Management Code

 record of their pesticide use, including information on Class 3A pesticides.

-- Starting March 8, 2019, the application of neonicotinoids to grass surfaces by commercial users will be prohibited, except at golf courses.
+- The application of neonicotinoids to grass surfaces by commercial users will be prohibited, except at golf courses.

 - Pesticides may be injected to control the emerald ash borer on